margaretmf/margaretmf.github.io/creativewriting.md

 widening, broadening, deepening, growing, learning, understanding, relearning, fading

 Imagine all 7.2 billion people saying "I cross my heart and hope to die" with a vision of all the voices echoing out the truth and smiling through the earth as one with forgiveness, redeeming grace, love
+Imagine eternity and haven for all 7.2 billion people.
+Think of all 7.2 billion people as eternal ideas.

+Imagine all 7.2 billion people echoing out the truth in their own ways but resounding in harmony.
+Imagine reaching the mountain heights.

 <br>